Impact on Business (GRI3-3, 304-2)

 Study

-• CKPower conducts ecosystem and species biodiversity research as well as assessment of protected or conservation areas and species protected by the International Union for Conservation of Nature (IUCN) by 2024.
+• CKPower conducts spatial and species-level biodiversity assessments, including evaluations of protected and conservation areas, as well as protected species classified under the International Union for Conservation of Nature (IUCN) criteria.

-• Currently, none of the Company’s operational facilities and offices are located inside IUCN Category 1-4 protected areas, forest reserves, and World Heritage sites.
+• Currently, none of the Company’s power plants and offices are located inside IUCN Category 1-4 protected areas, forest reserves, and World Heritage sites.

 Assessment